How to Change Your Voter Registration After You Move

 Some states issue a voter registration card that you have to show at your polling place.
 Your county board of elections usually mails that card to you within five to seven weeks after you register.

 It’s always a good idea to call your local election office a few weeks before an election to make sure your registration is up-to-date.

 How to find your new polling place

 The finishing touch of your voter registration requirements is finding out the location of your new polling place.
 Even if you just moved across town, your precinct probably changed.
-While voting by mail is certainly an option (especially in 2020), if you’re an in-person kind of person, the best way to find your new polling place is to check your county’s government or board of elections website.
+While voting by mail is certainly an option, if you’re an in-person kind of person, the best way to find your new polling place is to check your county’s government or board of elections website.

 Once you’re on their site, seek out the voter information section, typically hosted under the “Government” tab of the masthead, or under its own “Voter Information” heading.
 From there, check for dropdowns like “Where I Vote” or “Map of polling places.”
 It will be helpful to have your new address on hand.
 Bigger counties might have a search bar you can use to locate your precinct, while smaller ones will have a list of polling places segmented by address.
 Your polling place will also be listed on your new voter registration card when it comes in the mail/